MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Push trigger

 A push trigger specifies which branches cause a continuous integration build to run.
-If you specify no push trigger, pushes to every branch trigger a build.
+If you specify no push trigger, pushes to any branch trigger a build.
 Learn more about [triggers](build/triggers.md?tabs=yaml#ci-triggers) and how to specify them.
 Also, be sure to see the note about [wildcards in triggers](build/triggers.md#wildcards).

 #### [Schema](#tab/schema/)